tanaypaul12/Landslide-Detection-Using-Machine-Learning/README.md

 **Tools & Technologies**

-GIS for spatial data processing and factor extraction
+Google Earth Engine and GIS for spatial data processing.

 Python for data analysis and modeling